NyanoNyan/Gauss-Newton-Method-Algorithm/README.md

 <img src="images/sunspot_data.JPG" width="500">

+The blue line represnts the actual sunspot data, the orange line represents the predicted values of the sunspot data.
 From the results of above, this shows that the Guass-Newtwon method using the inverse approxiation hessian was able to predict well of the sunspot data.